CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-Spray onto the panel, let it dwell 30–45 seconds per XPEL's directions, wipe off with a microfiber.
+Spray onto the panel, let it dwell 30·45 seconds per XPEL's directions, wipe off with a microfiber.
 The mildly acidic formula dissolves mineral deposits from painted surfaces and PPF.
-Fewer than 60 Amazon reviews with mixed results: some report clean fresh-spot removal; others note it underperforms on baked-on deposits, with a handful flagging white residue.
+The owner reviews base is still thin and the results are mixed: some report clean fresh-spot removal; others note it underperforms on baked-on deposits, with a handful flagging white residue.
 No independent forum coverage with before/after data.
 The brand endorses it for XPEL PPF and FUSION PLUS Ceramic Coating; mild pH supports that claim, but community corroboration is absent.

-The quality score of 6.1 reflects the thin community evidence base — under 60 Amazon reviews and no independent forum coverage from Detailing World, AutoGeek, or r/AutoDetailing with before/after data.
-Mixed Amazon feedback (some reviewers noting it underperforms vs. alternatives, residue complaints) constrains both the efficacy and post-treatment scores.
-The paint_and_coating_safety dimension is capped at 6.0 per rubric rules — independent community corroboration of PPF and ceramic safety is required to score above that ceiling.
+The quality score of 6.1 reflects the thin community evidence base · a modest owner reviews count and no independent forum coverage from Detailing World, AutoGeek, or r/AutoDetailing with before/after data.
+Mixed Amazon feedback (some owners noting it underperforms vs. alternatives, residue complaints) constrains both the efficacy and post-treatment scores.
+The paint_and_coating_safety dimension is capped at 6.0 per rubric rules · independent community corroboration of PPF and ceramic safety is required to score above that ceiling.
 The brand reputation is strong; the product-specific performance record is still limited.

 Marketing copy from XPEL, via Amazon.
 Not editorial.